heap/heap-swift-core-sdk/Development/README.md

 If at any point you wish to disable tracking, simply call `Heap.shared.stopRecording()`.

 By default, Heap will log messages that will be informative in a production environment.
-To enable messages that may be helpful in a development environment, use `HeapLogger.shared.logLevel = .debug`.
-To enable messages for troubleshooting complex issues, use
+To enable messages that may be helpful in a development environment, use `Heap.shared.logLevel = .debug`.
+To enable messages for troubleshooting complex issues, use `Heap.shared.loglevel = .trace`.
-`HeapLogger.shared.loglevel = .trace`.

 Log messages will appear in the Xcode log window and, with the exception of trace messages, will also appear in Console.app.
-You can redirect messages to another channel implementing `LogChannel` and setting `HeapLogger.shared.logChannel to an instance of your class.
+You can redirect messages to another channel implementing `LogChannel` and setting `Heap.shared.logChannel` to an instance of your class.

 # Dependencies